 -

-Preheat oven to 350 degrees and place one rack in the upper third of oven and one in the lower third of oven.
+Preheat oven to 350 degrees.
+If you can fit three 8" pans on one oven rack, place over rack in canter position.
+If you can't fit three pan on one rack, place one rack in the upper third of oven and one in the lower third of oven.
 Use a paper towel to wipe the pans with butter and then sprinkle lightly with a little flour.
 Make sure to lightly cover bottoms and sides of pans.

 -